Cancer Risks Related to Occupational Exposures

 Polycyclic aromatic hydrocarbon (PAH) exposure is common in industries such as aluminum production, coal gasification, coke production in the coal industry, iron and steel foundries, coal tar, diesel engine exhaust, carbon black and carbon electrodes production, coal miners, roofing, road paving, and chimney sweeps.
-Most studies show a likely increase in lung, skin and bladder cancers.
+Most studies show a likely increase in lung, skin, and bladder cancers.
 PAHs have been linked to skin cancer in occupations with a large amount of skin exposure to PAHs.
 Cancer risk from PAHs may depend on the amount of exposure over time and may be linked with a combination of other exposures such as asbestos, heavy metals, and smoking.
 These factors make it hard to know the degree to which PAHs alone are responsible for cancer or if cancer risk is increased due to the combination of PAH and other exposures.

-Exposure to heavy metals such as nickel, chromium, cadmium and arsenic have shown a link to certain cancers.
-In many studies, it is not clear whether exposure to these metals alone leads to an increased cancer risk, or if it depends on the amount and type of metal exposure or a combination of exposures with cigarette smoking.
+Exposure to heavy metals such as nickel, chromium, cadmium, and arsenic has shown a link to certain cancers.
+In many studies, it is not clear whether exposure to these metals alone leads to increased cancer risk, or if it depends on the amount and type of metal exposure or a combination of exposures with cigarette smoking.
 Occupational exposure to nickel and chromium has shown a strong link to lung cancer and may increase the risk of nasal cancer.
 Cadmium and beryllium exposure may also increase the risk of lung cancer.

-Arsenic has been linked to an increased risk of lung, bladder and skin cancers.
+Arsenic has been linked to an increased risk of lung, bladder, and skin cancers.
 Arsenic can be found in drinking water (mostly from wells), is used in making some pesticides, and may be inhaled by smelter workers (mining/metal industry).
-Prior to 2003, arsenic was used as a preservative in pressure treated wood.
+Prior to 2003, arsenic was used as a preservative in pressure-treated wood.
 If you have well water, you can have it tested for the presence of arsenic.

 Leather, Rubber or Woodworking Industries